gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

       imageReference: eu.gcr.io/gardener-project/landscaper/tutorials/blueprints/ingress-nginx:v0.3.0
 ```

 Finally, the Component Descriptor must be uploaded to an OCI registry.
-This is done witl the `component-cli` tool, which has been integrated into the `landscaper-cli`.
+This is done with the `component-cli` tool, which is included already in the `landscaper-cli`.

 ```shell script